TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 			- Note that we don't even have to include these editor-specific variables into actual rulesets
 				- Because they will be rebuilt like everything else!
 			- These editor overrides should be at the very top, later separated by ImGui::Separator
+				- Actually put these overrides in arena settings!!!!!!!!!
+Not in specific modes
+					- We want this always available
+					- Maybe even a separate tab, testing
+				- Could be called testing settings
 		- Similarly with playtest mode, just another set of variables for spawning if it's in server
 			- or maybe playtest spawn can specify a flag server_test_only = false
 		- This way we'll just have two rulesets most of the time (one for playtesting + one map specific) which is good
+- Do we want mode/mission duality like in CS:GO?
+	- The only reason would be if we'd realistically want one thing to be playable either as a complete rounds with economy etc.
+	- I say no
+	- I think they only need it for construction mode because it can be combined with e.g. ctf or tdm

 - Duality of defaults
 	- Names